wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 the traversal status.
 If the current traversal has finished, and there are still partial trees, the OS will load the next few levels from the current node where traversal terminates.
 Otherwise, a new candidate will be loaded as well as the tree, which could be stable or unstable tree, before the next traversal begins.

+One of the most important differences is that PageForge is implemented on the memory controller, instead of the on-chip hierarchy.
+As a result, when a page is fetched from the main memory,